ivucica/zxmpp/README.md

 For more info, visit <http://ivan.vucica.net/zxmpp/>.

 ## What is it? ##
-This is an implementation of an XMPP client in Javascript.
+This is an implementation of an XMPP client in JavaScript.
 It uses BOSH concept of HTTP binding as defined by XEP-0124 and XEP-0206.

-It is a semi-structured hack, assembled not so much as a planned effort by a Javascript expert; it's more of a thing that's here just to serve its purpose, and that purpose is luckily for its internals to be pretty.
+It is a semi-structured hack, assembled not so much as a planned effort by a JavaScript expert; it's more of a thing that's here just to serve its purpose, and that purpose is luckily for its internals to be pretty.
 So hacker: beware!

 ## Goal ##